jpgoldberg/theme-academic-cv/content/authors/jpgoldberg/_index.md

 # Interests to show in About widget
 interests:
-  - Security and Privacy
+  - Security & Privacy
-  - History of Mathematics
+  - Mathematics History
   - Cognitive Science
   - Linguistics & Anthropology